 Another important ally of Germany was Japan.
 The alliance between Germany and Japan, commonly known as the Axis Powers, was based on shared interests and a common desire for expansion.
 These alliances played a significant role in shaping the course of the war and the global geopolitical landscape.

-Who Was Germany's Allies In World War 2?
+- Germany’s Allies in World War 2

 Germany’s Allies in World War II: An Overview